 - Advance the science behind community resilience

-Standing on a solid foundation, the NHSPI™ will continue to evolve in 2015 and beyond.
-The Robert Wood Johnson Foundation (RWJF) assumed leadership of the NHSPI™ at the beginning of 2015.
-RWJF is planning multiple activities to continue to grow the Index, including engaging and incorporating other sectors that influence health security preparedness into the Index, incorporating model analysis and validation studies to inform Index improvement, and developing new web-based features and tools.
+Standing on a solid foundation, the NHSPI™ will continue to evolve.
+The Robert Wood Johnson Foundation (RWJF) has assumed leadership of the NHSPI™ and is planning multiple activities to continue to grow the Index, including engaging and incorporating other sectors that influence health security preparedness into the Index, incorporating model analysis and validation studies to inform Index improvement, and developing new web-based features and tools.
 Learn more about the Index at www.nhspi.org.

 For information about ORAU’s health communication, preparedness and response needs, contact Marcus Weseman, M.P.A., vice president and senior associate director, Health Communication programs, at 865.576.3420 or firstname.lastname@example.org.